Architecture, Building, Hospital, Clinic, Bag, Person, Medical Procedure, Operating Theatre, Accessories, Handbag

 The Professor of Midwifery and Discipline Lead is a senior academic leadership role within the School of Health at UniSC.
 Reporting to the Dean, this position provides strategic and operational leadership for Midwifery across research, learning and teaching, and engagement.

 This appointment recognises the importance of Midwifery to the University’s health portfolio and to the communities we serve.
-The Professor will strengthen the discipline’s research performance, lead high-quality and professionally accredited programs, and contribute to the continued development of Midwifery nationally and internationally.
+The Professor of Midwifery will strengthen the discipline’s research performance, lead high-quality and professionally accredited programs, and contribute to the continued development of Midwifery nationally and internationally.

 The role requires an internationally recognised midwife academic with a sustained and influential research track record, demonstrated success in securing competitive funding, and experience leading academic teams.
 As Discipline Lead, the Professor will align Midwifery priorities with School and University strategy, support staff development, and ensure students experience high standards of education and professional preparation.